 The Listener transaction was unable to start a CICS transaction transactionid.
-DFHRESP was NOTAUTH.
+DFHRESP was NOTAUTH. mm/dd/yy is the date (month/day/year) of the message.

 If the transaction ID is incorrect, correct the client program which sent this transaction input message.
 If the transaction ID is correct, authorize Listener transaction to start this transaction.